 The NAQP contests are designed to be user-friendly.
 They are good for introducing newcomers into contesting, while still allowing great competition for the seasoned vets.
 The Sprint contests require considerable skill to place well, and can offer a fun challenge to all aspiring contest operators.
 Both contests are short in duration (4 hours for Sprint, 12 for NAQP) and therefore offer something even for those with busy schedules.

-If your contest club is sponsoring a contest forum at an amateur radio event, let K0MD know.
-Scott can help with a subscription door prize or two, plus some free samples of NCJ to hand out.
-Click on CONTACT NCJ at the top of this page for email addresses.
+If your contest club is sponsoring a contest forum at an amateur radio event, NCJ can help with a subscription door prize or two, plus some free samples of NCJ to hand out.
+Click here for information on how to order sample issues.

 NCJ would be nothing without the dynamic and motivated team of columnists, contest managers and production support staff who work hard make each issue valuable.
 Our regional contributing editors contribute feature articles from around the world.
 NCJ editorship changes every few years to provide new perspectives and keep things fresh.
 Each editor offers our readers the best material available.
 Finally, the NCJ team would like to thank our readership.
 We are here to serve the contesting community, and we appreciate your support.